DavidRConnell/latex_documentation/README.md

 Running `buildtexpdf example` should produce example.pdf.

+**Note:** Adding a docsrc to example would not make any changes.
+For settings that affect all (and only) projects within ~/documentation a docsrc should be added to ~/documentation/docsrc.

 ### <a name="addcontent"><\a>Adding content

 Sections added to the sections directory can be input to the project with: